UK Black and South Asian groups lag in COVID-19 vaccinations

 He said that public debate in Britain about the impact of coronavirus restrictions on Christmas celebrations, pubs and “scotch eggs”, which are wrapped in sausage meat, had no bearing on the cultural life of many Asian people who may not celebrate Christmas, drink alcohol or eat pork.

-“All those things matter, and those are things that we have to do better at,” he told the BBC.
+“All those things matter, and those are things that we have to do better at,” Ray told the BBC.

-The government is banking on its huge vaccination programme as the escape route from a series of national lockdowns and their crippling economic impact.
-By Wednesday, almost 16 million people had received a first dose.
+By Thursday, 16.4 million people in Britain had received a first dose of coronavirus vaccine.

 Reporting by Andrew MacAskill and Alistair Smout; Editing by Kevin Liffey